 Savouring the taste of the Cape Winelands’ pride and joy is an enjoyable experience and one steeped in history.
 From the pioneer fertile farm established by Cape Town’s first Governor, Simon van der Stel, during the late 1600s in Constantia to the Franschhoek wine estates founded by the French Huguenots settlers around 1692, the Mother City’s viticulture has grown from strength to strength.

-Sunsets, skylines and summer romance… Our Cape Town.
+Our Cape Town.
 Live it.
-Love it. group member Dawie Malan shares his images of a Strand summer with us.
+Love it.
+Flickr group member adiedonoghue shares his experiences of a recent visit to the V&A Waterfront.